Historic City Tour: Confucius Temple Route

 Next to the former Tainan Weather Observatory, Eagle Hill Restaurant used to be Ying Cuisine( Eagle Hill Restaurant), a restaurant operated during the Japanese ruled period.
-It used to an important place for dinner parties attended by political and business figures in Tainan.
-Following its renovation, the building’s first floor is now open to visitors for free, while the second floor serves as the dining area.
+It used to be an important place for dinner parties attended by political and business figures in Tainan.
+Following its renovation, the building's first floor is now open to visitors for free, while the second floor serves as the dining area.
 Visitors can also relax and have afternoon tea in this century-old building.

 Tuesday - Friday: 13:00-21:00